architsharma97/dpo-rlaif/README.md

 ### Step 1: Set up environment

 First, create a virtualenv and install the dependencies.
-Python 3.8+ is recommended.
-(Note: Python 3.10+ is required to do evaluation with alpaca-eval)
+Python 3.8+ is recommended, though Python 3.10+ is required to do evaluation with alpaca-eval.

     python3 -m venv env
     source env/bin/activate